wfailla/un-orchestrator/orchestrator/README_NF-FG.md

 ## Monitoring

-It is possible to associate a monitoring string to an NF-FG.
-Such a string must be written according to the MEASURE formalism defined in Unify.
+It is possible to associate a monitoring string to an NF-FG; such a string must be written according to the MEASURE formalism defined in Unify.
 This can be done through the `unify-monitoring`, as shown in the following example: